 What I remember was Bonnie Humphreys, a staff member at Connecting Country, who was working on the Yellow Box Woodland Project saying to me one day – ‘Hi guys we’re just wondering what you’re doing for the next five years and whether you’d like to look after a Bushland Reserve … it is only 35.5

-“Mount Alexander Shire Council has a funding agreement with the Department of Environment, Water, Land and Planning (DEWLP), for priority roadside weed control works – the Roadside Weeds and Pests Management Program (RWPP).
-Council desires to ‘plan and implement control activities for the long-term management of ‘regionally prohibited’, ‘regionally controlled’ and ‘restricted’ weeds on rural
+– PROJECT COMPLETED 2022 – “Mount Alexander Shire Council has a funding agreement with the Department of Environment, Water, Land and Planning (DEWLP), for priority roadside weed control works – the Roadside Weeds and Pests Management Program (RWPP).
+Council desires to ‘plan and implement control activities for the long-term management of ‘regionally prohibited’, ‘regionally controlled’

-Up until about 20 years ago this area was used as the Harcourt Tip.
+– PROJECT COMPLETED 2022 – Until about 20 years ago this area was used as the Harcourt Tip.
 When the Mt.
 Alexander Shire consolidated to one major refuse site in Castlemaine, this area was capped and left.
-Because it sits right beside the Bushland Reserve, that we have been working on for the past six years, we asked Council
+Because it sits right beside the Bushland Reserve that we have been working on for the past six

 Did you know that Barkers Creek was the site of the first ever GOLD found in central Victoria?
 It’s true … apparently, shepherds (employees of Mr Barker) who clearly were not watching their flocks by night but doing a little bit of prospecting on the side made the discovery.
 As a result over 30,000 miners

 Starting in 1998, this was the first major project tackled by the Barkers Creek Landcare and Wildlife Group.
 At that time this Reserve was an almost impenetrable wall of English Broom as far as the eye could see (which doesn’t really make sense).
 The group started on the left side of the bridge pulling broom

 Follow Barkers Creek Landcare on facebook for our latest news and to see what projects we are currently working on.